CSC207-UofT/207-course-notes/12-design-patterns.md

 ## 12.2.
 Creational Patterns

 Creational patterns focus on the creation of objects.
-These patterns help avoid common pitfalls such as tight coupling, excessive use of constructors, or inflexible instantiation logic that introduces hard dependencies in our systems.
+These patterns help avoid common pitfalls such as tight coupling, excessive use of constructors, and inflexible instantiation logic that introduces hard dependencies in our systems.

-Fundamentally, creational patterns address the question of where `new MyClass(...)` calls should occur in our code.
+Fundamentally, creational patterns address the question of where `new MyClass(...)` calls should occur in our code, and how the created objects are linked together.

 > Put another way, these patterns address the question of _who is responsible for creating each object in our system?_

-We'll consider Factory and Builder patterns as two representative examples of creational patterns.
+Factory and Builder patterns are two representative examples of creational patterns.

 ### 12.2.1.
 Factory: theme and variations